 Your Action Planar - Arkansas Resources Babies are awesome, but so is birth control when you are not ready to have one of your own (or if you are not ready for more).
 Find the best method of birth control for you.

 Arkansas Foundation for Medical Care (AFMC) is a nonprofit organization headquartered in Little Rock, Ark., with an additional office in Fort Smith, Arkansas.
 We are dedicated to working with beneficiaries and health care providers in all settings to improve overall health and consumers’ experience of care, while reducing health care costs.
 We accomplish this through education, outreach, data analysis, information technology, medical case utilization and review, and marketing/communications services provided by a staff of more than 220 people.

 It is the purpose of the ASUMH Behavioral Intervention Team (BIT) to create an avenue for communication & collaboration among faculty, staff, and students to provide information and resources to support student success and promote a safe environment for all.
 This team was created to develop a proactive approach to support students, address student behavior concerns, and prevent potentially problematic patterns or disturbances.
 The team will maintain confidentiality whenever possible and will protect the rights of all students.

-The Behavioral Intervention Team leadership consists of the Vice Chancellor for Student Affairs, the Director of Student Support Services, and the Chief Security Officer.
+The Behavioral Intervention Team leadership consists of the Associate Vice Chancellor for Student Affairs, the Director of Student Support Services, and the Chief Security Officer.
 The team is supported by the entire Student Affairs Shared Governance Committee.
 These core members of the Student Affairs Committee will serve as ad hoc team members as circumstances arise.
 The BIT operates independently of the student disciplinary process.

 To initiate BIT resources, a Behavioral Referral Form must be completed.
 The Behavioral Referral Form can be completed through the ASUMH portal and will collect the following data: